 During our interview, Hiba could not stress enough the importance of teaching topics that the refugees can withdraw lessons from for their communities.
 Hiba also mentioned that learning transferable skills, that could be showcased to potential employers or used to serve the local community, is what refugees value the most.

-My interview with Hiba leaves me with loads of food for thought to reflect on in terms of MOOC design.
-How about you?
-Do you know about any similar initiatives?
+My interview with Hiba left me with loads of food for thought to reflect on in terms of MOOC design.
 Would you draw out different insights?
 Which observation or insight stood out to you the most?